coding-socks/matroska/cmd/mkc/README.md

 ## Introduction

 `mkc` stands for "Matroska Command".
 The name of the command follows the logic of the extension naming used for Matroska files.
 The most used extensions are `mkv` "Matroska Video", `mka` "Matroska Audio", and `mks` "Matroska Subtitle".
-The goal with this tool is to see how one would use the libraries provided by [github.com/coding-socks/ebml](https://github.com/coding-socks/ebml).

-It is based on the July 2020 version of [RFC 8794][rfc8794] (with additions from [github.com/ietf-wg-cellar/ebml-specification][ebml-specification]) and on the 7th iteration of [draft-ietf-cellar-matroska][draft-ietf-cellar-matroska-07].
+The library used by this command is based on the 7th iteration of [draft-ietf-cellar-matroska][draft-ietf-cellar-matroska-07]and the 6th iteration of [draft-ietf-cellar-codec][draft-ietf-cellar-codec-06].
 None of these documents reached ["Internet Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.3) status yet.

-- RFC 8794 is in a ["Proposed Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.1) status.
 - draft-ietf-cellar-matroska is still an [Internet-Draft](https://tools.ietf.org/html/rfc2026#section-2.2).

-The goal is to provide implementation for these documents and during the implementation provide feedback for them.
+- draft-ietf-cellar-codec is still an [Internet-Draft](https://tools.ietf.org/html/rfc2026#section-2.2).

+The goal of this command line tool is to see how one would use the libraries provided by [github.com/coding-socks/matroska](https://github.com/coding-socks/matroska) and [github.com/coding-socks/ebml](https://github.com/coding-socks/ebml).

 ## Production readiness